SatnamSinghRooprai/ICT171_35802393_Cloud_Server_Project/README.md

 ## 9. License

-© 2026 Satnaam Singh Rooprai - Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) allowing sharing and adaptation with proper attribution.
+© 2026 Satnam Singh Rooprai - Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ---

 ## 10. Conclusion
 CyberPath is a practical, cloud‑hosted educational tool that helps users discover cybersecurity career paths based on their thinking style and interests.
-It demonstrates real‑world cloud deployment skills, web development fundamentals, scripting logic, and professional documentation - all core outcomes of ICT171.
+It demonstrates real‑world cloud deployment skills, configure Linux and Windows server, command line proficiency, web development fundamentals, scripting logic, utilizing GitHub for version control and professional documentation - all core outcomes of ICT171.